 2. Let Go of the Small Things

-Challenge: Any admission dean or college counselor can recount cringe-worthy examples of parents stepping in front of their student at a college fair or campus tour to answer a question, or disguising their voice on a call to recover a portal password in an attempt to learn a student’s admission decision.
-If a parent finds themselves saying things like, “WE are taking the ACT next weekend” or “Our school does not use a weighted GPA,” it may be time to take a walk, breathe deeply, and work to regain what we just described as being so critical—perspective.
+Challenge: Any admission dean or college counselor can recount cringe-worthy examples of parents stepping in front of their student at a college fair or campus tour to answer a question or disguising their voice on a call to recover a portal password in an attempt to learn a student’s admission decision.
+If a parent finds themselves saying things like, “WE are taking the ACT next weekend” or “Our school does not use a weighted GPA,” it may be time to take a walk, breathe deeply, and work to regain what we just described as being so critical — perspective.

 One of the most challenging but essential lessons for parents and students in the college admission experience is acknowledging the lack of control over how admission decisions and scholarship offers.
-Letting go of the small things means using track changes to make comments or suggestions on a student’s essay and serving as an editor, rather than having their name effectively be a pseudonym.
+Letting go of the small things means using track changes to make comments or suggestions on a student’s essay and serving as an editor rather than having their name effectively be a pseudonym.

 It means trusting them to initiate with teachers to write recommendation letters rather than stepping in as a deadline approaches.
-It means not sending a late-night email to a school counselor or university representative in order to check on a transcript or document receipt.
+It means not sending a late-night email to a school counselor or university representative to check on a transcript or document receipt.
 Yes.
 These are all actual annual scenarios.

 After years of arranging activities, preparing meals, and washing countless loads of laundry, this is not going to be easy, and it may not feel natural either, but letting go of the small things is critical.
-Taking stock of what tasks are the parent’s and which are the student’s will help release control in the heat of the moment.
+Taking stock of what tasks the parents are and which are the students will help release control in the heat of the moment.